xhu4/sentences/README.md

 # Sentences - find similar sentences

 This is a homework project for Craig Douglas' [*Big Data and Mining*](http://mgnet.org/~douglas/Classes/bigdata/index.html) class, written in python.
 This is my second trial.
-My first trial is written in C and used a different definition of distance and is not *github*d.
+My first trial is written in C and used a different definition of distance and is not *github*ed.

 ## Problem Description